 In May 2014, the FASB issued Update No. 2014-09, Revenue from Contracts with Customers.
 Update No. 2014-09 establishes that companies may recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-This pronouncement is effective for annual reporting periods beginning after December 15, 2016, including interim reporting periods within that reporting period; early adoption is not permitted.
+This pronouncement is effective for annual reporting periods beginning after December 15, 2017, including interim reporting periods within that reporting period; early adoption is not permitted.
 We are in the process of evaluating the impact this pronouncement will have on our consolidated financial statements.

 In February 2015, the FASB issued an ASU that requires reporting entities to evaluate whether they should consolidate certain legal entities.
-The ASU modifies the evaluation of whether limited partnerships and similar legal entities are VIEs or voting interest entities and eliminates the presumption that a general partner should consolidate a limited partnership.
+The ASU modifies the evaluation of whether limited partnerships and similar legal entities are voting interest entities ("VIEs") and eliminates the presumption that a general partner should consolidate a limited partnership.
 This affects the consolidation analysis of reporting entities that are involved with VIEs, particularly those that have fee arrangements and related party relationships.
 The ASU is effective for fiscal years, and for interim periods within those fiscal years, beginning after December 15, 2015, with early adoption permitted.
 A reporting entity may apply the amendments in the ASU using: (i) a modified retrospective approach by recording a cumulative-effect adjustment to equity as of the beginning of the fiscal year of adoption; or (ii) by applying the amendments retrospectively.
-We are in the process of evaluating the impact of adopting this ASU and currently do not expect that the adoption will have a material impact on our consolidated financial statements.
+We adopted this standard during the first quarter of 2016.
+The guidance does not amend the existing disclosure requirements for variable interest entities ("VIEs") or voting interest model entities.
+The guidance, however, modified the requirements to qualify under the voting interest model.
+Under the revised guidance, the Operating Partnership will be a variable interest entity of the Company.
+As the Operating Partnership is already consolidated in the balance sheets of the Company, the identification of this entity as a variable interest entity has no impact on the consolidated financial statements of the Company.
+There were no other legal entities qualifying under the scope of the revised guidance that were consolidated as a result of the adoption of this guidance.
+In addition, there were no other voting interest entities under prior existing guidance determined to be variable interest entities under the revised guidance.

 In April 2015, the FASB issued an ASU that requires reporting entities to present debt issuance cost related to a note as a direct deduction from the face amount of that note presented in the balance sheet.
 The ASU requires the amortization of debt issuance costs presented as interest expense.
 The ASU is effective for fiscal years, and for interim periods within those fiscal years, beginning after December 15, 2015, with early adoption permitted.
 A reporting entity may apply the amendments in the ASU retrospectively to all prior periods.
-We do not expect that the adoption of this ASU will have a material impact on our consolidated financial statements.
+We adopted this standard during the first quarter of 2016, resulting in the presentation of current period and prior period debt issuance costs associated with our secured notes payable, unsecured notes payable and unsecured line of credit as a direct reduction from the carrying amount of the related debt instrument.
+These costs were previously included in other assets, net in our consolidated balance sheets.